pskgokul/project-help/readme.md

 ## Audience

-Write your article such that it could be understood by a student who is about to take this course, but hasn't started yet (you just a few months ago!).
+Write your article in a way that would be understood by a student who is about to take this course but hasn't started yet (you just a few months ago!).
 For example, [here is one](http://www.scholarpedia.org/article/WENO_methods) that is presented in a way that is likely too complex for your mock audience.

 ## How you will be graded